utsaslab/RECIPE/README.md

 As a first step, we are working on replacing current volatile allocator with [PMDK](https://pmem.io/pmdk/) library and on solving permanent memory leaks using the functions provided by it [[5]](#5).
 Please check out the `pmdk` branch for the updates of this work as well as these [details](pmdk.md).

-#### Read Committed (Transactional Isolation Levels)
-This issue has been resolved in current implementations after SOSP'19.
-Please check out issue [#13](https://github.com/utsaslab/RECIPE/issues/13) and pull reqeusts [#11](https://github.com/utsaslab/RECIPE/pull/11), [#12](https://github.com/utsaslab/RECIPE/pull/12) for details.

-## Contents

-1. `P-CLHT/` contains the source code for P-CLHT.
-It is converted from Cache-Line Hash Table to be persistent.
-The original source code and paper can be found in [code](https://github.com/LPD-EPFL/CLHT) and [paper](https://dl.acm.org/citation.cfm?id=2694359).
-2. `P-HOT/` contains the source code for P-HOT.
-It is converted from Height Optimized Trie to be persistent.
-The original source code and paper can be found in [code](https://github.com/speedskater/hot) and [paper](https://dl.acm.org/citation.cfm?id=3196896).
-3. `P-BwTree/` contains the source code for P-BwTree.
-It is converted from an open sourced implementation of BwTree for persistent memory.
-The original source code and paper can be found in [code](https://github.com/wangziqi2013/BwTree) and [paper](https://dl.acm.org/citation.cfm?id=3196895).
-4. `P-ART/` contains the source code for P-ART.
-It is converted for persistent memory from Adaptive Radix Tree using ROWEX for concurrency.
-The original source code and paper can be found in [code](https://github.com/flode/ARTSynchronized) and [paper](https://dl.acm.org/citation.cfm?id=2933352).
-5. `P-Masstree/` contains the source code for P-Masstree.
-It is converted from Masstree to be persistent and is custumized for the compact version.
-The original source code and paper can be found in [code](https://github.com/kohler/masstree-beta) and [paper](https://dl.acm.org/citation.cfm?id=2168855).
-6. `index-microbench/` contains the benchmark framework to generate YCSB workloads.
-The original source code can be found in [code](https://github.com/wangziqi2016/index-microbench).

-### Recommended use cases for RECIPE indexes

-1. `P-CLHT` is a good fit for applications requiring high-performance point queries.
-2. `P-HOT` is a good fit for  applications with read-dominated workloads.
-3. `P-BwTree` provides well-balanced performance for insertion, lookup, and range scan operations for applications using integer keys.
-4. `P-ART` is suitable for  applications with insertion-dominated workloads and a small number of range queries.
-5. `P-Masstree` provides well-balanced performance for insertion, lookup, and range scan operations for applications using either integer or string keys.

 ## Running RECIPE Indexes on Persistent Memory and DRAM